chmp/framequery/docs/SQL_Support.md

 The following operations are supported:

 - select using where, group-by, having, order-by, limit, offset
-- inner and outer joins using equality conditions
+- inner and outer joins using arbitrary join conditions
-- inner joins using in-equality conditions
 - cross joins (currently, with high performance costs)
 - lateral joins
 - subqueries